kurtosis-tech/kardinal-playground/README.md

      - Dev traffic is routed to the dev version of the frontend
      - The main version still works independently in the same namespace

+9. 🌐 Set up nginx for the prod instance:
+   - Run a new nginx instance with this host:
+     ```
+     ./scripts/forward.sh
+     ```
+   - Note the new codespaces URL

-9. 🔄 Verify main deployment functionality:
+10. 🔄 Verify main deployment functionality:
-    - Return to the main online boutique URL (the first ngrok URL)
+    - Return to the main online boutique URL (the first nginx URL)
     - Confirm that it still works and has not been impacted by the development workflow

-10. 🧹 Clean up the dev flow:
+11. 🧹 Clean up the dev flow:
     ```
     kardinal flow delete
     ```